 Traditionally big piston L-twins with their long stroke motors made loads of low end torque that was also helped by low gearing in the first three gears.
-Ducati’s 1199 due to chasing the peak power of the Japanese fours had to get the motor revving so went with an extremely short-stroke design with an insane 112 mm × 60.8 mm.
+Ducati’s 1199 due to chasing those big peak power numbers that many of the the Japanese fours were claiming, had to get the motor revving in-order to make comparable power, so went with an extremely short-stroke design with an insane 112 mm × 60.8 mm bore and stroke.
 This meant the the big 600 cc pistons had to get spinning before they really came on song.
-This lack of low end was also exemplified by stringent emissions laws also but could be remedied to some degree by fitting a Dynojet Power Commander or similar and Exhaust System.
+This lack of low end was also exemplified by stringent emissions laws also but could be remedied to some degree by fitting a Dynojet Power Commander or similar and and Exhaust System.

 Ducati’s for many years now have always lagged a little behind their 1000 cc four cylinder counterparts in terms of straight line performance.
 This still the case with the Panigale 1299 but it is barely noticable and only really loses out to the faster of it’s rivals at 170 mph and above, which is really irrelevant in 99.9% of situations and would amount to five bike lengths at a track with a long straight such as Mugello.

 The ducati really has closed the gap, and is truly ballistic.
 Hitting 0-100 mph 5.49 seconds and 0-150 mph 9.62 seconds.
 The Quarter Mile and Standing Mile arrive respectively in 10.17/153 mph and 25.338/186 mph.
 Top speed is 187 mph.
 The bike is capable of a sub 10 second quarter mile times but wheelies, and a low first gear makes it a little difficult to launch effectively.